What is the engagement center?

 Is this a medically supervised or safe injection site?

-The engagement center pilot is NOT a safe injection site.
+The engagement center is NOT a safe injection site.
 Safe injection sites are not legal in the United States.
 Participants using the space will not be permitted to actively use drugs and/or alcohol or engage in illegal activities while onsite.